AchilleBaucher/pagespersoM/_pages/cv.md

   * Hired new students, helped to design and supervised projects, workshops, etc.
 * Rafisto (Enactus project), 2018-2019
   * Co-created and led an associative project
-  * Organized workshops to repair devices, Tried to sensibilise students about planned obsollescence
+  * Organized workshops to repair devices
+  * Tried to sensibilise students about planned obsollescence
 * Scout, 2010-2016
-  * ...
+  * Organized diverse projects: buildings, camps
+  * Led a team of height members during one year